"A MAN IS NOT DEAD UNTIL HE IS FORGOTTEN"

-Chief Warrant Officer William Abbott served in the 281st AHC from May 1968 Until May of 1969.
+Chief Warrant Officer William Abbott served in the 281st AHC from May, 1968 until May, 1969.
 His principal duty was ensuring that the unit maintenance teams performed their responsibilities in a manner that provided the highest level of flight safety for the 281st Aviation Crews.
 Bill took his responsibilities seriously and his performance of duty earned him the respect of all Intruders.
 Bill fought a long hard battle with Brain Cancer, which claimed his Life.
 CWO4 Abbott served the members of the Intruder family well and he shall be remembered by the Intruder family.

 Obituary to follow.